Running vertex-wise linear mixed models

 n_cores = 4 # number of cores for parallel processing

-lme4::lmer on every vertex in the left hemisphere.
+lme4::lmer on every vertex in the selected hemisphere.

 formula